Red Lorry Film Festival Picks: A dancer who refuses to quit and an alcoholic who can’t quit

 Tim Fehlbaum’s September 5 is the film that will open the second edition of the Red Lorry Film Festival, which will take place between March 21 and 23 in Mumbai and Hyderabad.
 September 5 follows journalists at American network ABC TV as they cover the hostage crisis at the 1972 Munich Olympics.

-Organised by the ticketing platform BookMyShow, Red Lorry has at least 120 features, documentaries and restored classics.
+Organised by BookMyShow, Red Lorry has at least 120 features, documentaries and restored classics.

 The programme includes Sean Baker’s Oscar-winning Anora, Jacques Audiard’s musical Emilia Perez, a restored IMAX version of David Fincher’s Seven, Luca Guadagnino’s Queer and Magnus von Horn’s Oscar-nominated The Girl with the Needle.